hlngncy/UDP-Asynch-Chat-App/README.md

 I know its a little messy but still on progress, i will continue to work on it.
 Also this is a project from learning state.

+# Let me Know
+If you have any problems, questions or advice just let me know.